Modified Quantum Wheatstone Bridge based on current circulation: Conductance in the low-temperature, low-bias regime

-We also observe that the mathematical expressions remain valid for all orders of the system–bath coupling parameter $\gamma$, indicating that the connection between AEDP and current circulation is considerably stronger than what was proposed in the earlier study \cite{Upadhyay_2024}, where this relationship was established only within the regime of weak system–bath coupling.
+It is also observed that the mathematical expressions remain valid for all orders of the system–bath coupling parameter $\gamma$, indicating that the connection between AEDP and current circulation is considerably stronger than what was proposed in the earlier study \cite{Upadhyay_2024}, where this relationship was established only within the regime of weak system–bath coupling.
 Having now discussed the analytical results in some detail, we turn to the numerical observations and examine the behavior of the current as a function of the variable hopping strength $\textnormal{J}_3$, as illustrated in Fig.~\ref{ideal_fig}.
 Our analysis in Fig. \ref{ideal_fig} reveals that the reversal of current circulation (CC) occurs even when the system--bath coupling is strong, demonstrating that this effect is not restricted to the weak-coupling regime.
 However, when the coupling is weak, the branch currents attain larger magnitudes in the vicinity of the additional degeneracy point, in agreement with the mathematical form of Eq.~\eqref{eqs_conductance} as can be seen in Fig. \ref{ideal_fig} (b) and (c).
 In the special case where the coupling to the baths is perfectly symmetric (at the sites `1' and `3'), the transmission contribution at the energy of interest vanishes uniformly, as illustrated by the black dotted lines in Fig.~\ref{ideal_fig} (b).
-This indicates that the device only works when there is some asymmetry as discussed in some earlier studies \cite{Upadhyay_2024,Geometric_2_PhysRevA.102.023704,Geometry_3_PhysRevE.105.064111,Germometric_CC_1_PhysRevE.99.022131}.
-The above observations collectively indicate that the operational principle of our device is robust across the entire range of system-bath interaction strengths.
-However, to fully assess its practical performance, it is crucial to examine in detail how the surrounding environment influences its behavior.
+This indicates that the device only works when there is some asymmetry as discussed in some earlier studies \cite{Upadhyay_2024,Geometric_2_PhysRevA.102.023704,Geometry_3_PhysRevE.105.064111,Germometric_CC_1_PhysRevE.99.022131}. { Additionally, as can be seen in Fig. \ref{ideal_fig} (c), if there is uncertainty in the value of the fixed hopping parameters, $\textnormal{J}_1,\textnormal{J}_4$, the CC still persists, however the point at which CC changes direction shifts.
+This may bring about some errors in the determination of the unknown parameter $\textnormal{J}_2$.
+To quantify these errors, we revisit the balanced condition, according to which, the value of the tunable parameter $\textnormal{J}_3$ at which the CC changes sign is given as,